bgh1234554/SpaceInvaderSE2020/README.md

 Invaders
 =
 [Space Invaders](http://en.wikipedia.org/wiki/Space_Invaders) clone, written in Java.
+Software Development Practice class Assignment version.

+You have to download the tff file and put it on space_invaders directory to run properly on Java IDE.

 ###Screenshots
 ![](http://i.minus.com/ijt8HhaA8laZq.png)